 Participants in the 8/31 equity workshop also highlighted that some customers will be left behind not because they don’t fit into one of the defined categories, but rather because of ongoing systemic racism that continues to influence where funding is invested and how programs are designed.
 Others highlighted that some groups that have been marginalized, left out, or otherwise negatively impacted by government programs in the past may lack trust in government programs and therefore continue to be left out.
 Another reason that customers who are eligible may still be left out is because people’s homes need additional repairs prior to being able to participate in energy efficiency or electrification programs (e.g., upgrading electrical panels, fixing holes in the wall, etc.) Finally, one participant highlighted that the number of people who choose to decline to participate in the ESA program would also be left behind if there were no alternative approaches that may be more appealing.
 These factors will need to be considered in program design and highlight the importance of community engagement to ensure programs are meeting the needs of communities.

 NRDC proposes that “underserved” be defined in line with the ESJ Action Plan.
 This definition includes what NRDC would consider middle income (i.e., customers that fall below 80% of Area of Median Income).
 However, since there are extensive nuances and a great need to reach a wide variety of customers, we also propose that if PAs identify additional potential customers, participants, or communities that do not fall under these three definitions (e.g., a school in a location that does not meet any definition but the students who attend would meet eligibility requirements), they could then propose inclusion of additional groups in their February program application filings with an associated rationale for the Commission to decide.
+There should also be a process by which additional customers could be identified for services over the portfolio period to ensure there is flexibility for PAs and implementers to serve different types of customers that may not have been identified at the time of the February 2022 filing.

 Proposed Objective and Metrics